Cyphoderris monstrosa: Morphology

-The species generally grow to about 20–30 mm in body length and approximately 1.5 grams in weight.
+The species generally grows to about 20–30 mm in body length and approximately 1.5 grams in weight.
 Dorsally, these crickets have dark coloring, ranging from lighter hues of brown to black.
 Ventrally they are lighter in color, often being white or beige in color.
-This coloration likely evolved as a form of camouflage, helping the crickets blend in with the darker bark of coniferous trees, of which they spend a significant portion of their time on.
+This coloration likely evolved as a form of camouflage, helping the crickets blend in with the darker bark of coniferous trees, on which they spend a significant portion of their time.
 Like many crickets Cyphoderris montrosa males produce mating calls.
-They do so through stridulation, a process where they scrape specialized file like stimulatory organs located on their tegmina along the scraper located at the rear end of each of each opposite tegmina.
-In C. monstrosa these file like structures are evenly developed along each tegmina, with a rigid dorsal portion angled at 90 degrees to a rigid lateral portion.
+They do so through stridulation, a process in which they scrape specialized file-like stimulatory organs located on their tegmina along scrapers located at the rear end of each of each opposite tegmen.
+In C. monstrosa these file like structures are evenly developed along each tegmen, with a rigid dorsal portion angled at 90 degrees to a rigid lateral portion.
 Both males and females also have a structure called an Ander's organ.
 This organ appears to be present across all life stages of the species, unlike the scrapers on the tegmina which are only present in adult males.
 This organ also produces sound, however studies show that it is predominantly used by female and juvenile individuals, with males showing a preference to use their tegmina for sound production.
 Male C. monstrosa can be identified from other similar looking species by the presence of a prominent hook shape on the ventral side of their subgenital plate.

 Habitat and diet

-Cyphoderris monstrosa is distributed throughout much of the north western United States and south western Canada, ranging from as far south as northern California, up to southern Alberta and British Columbia.
-It's preferred habitat is coniferous forests containing lodgepole pine and Engelmann spruce.
+Cyphoderris monstrosa is distributed throughout much of the northwestern United States and southwestern Canada, ranging from as far south as northern California, up to southern Alberta and British Columbia.
+Its preferred habitat is coniferous forests containing lodgepole pine and Engelmann spruce.
 They primarily feed on the pollen of coniferous trees, though they are also known to feed on flowers and fruits from other plants and occasionally small insects.